pedsf1968/myerp/README.md

 The result can be see in the link below : https://sonarcloud.io/dashboard?id=pedsf1968_myerp

+#Bugs found

 #Profiles
+A production profile was added to separate production PostgreSQL database from test environment.
+A sonar profile was added also for testing everything and launch Sonar analyse with sonar:sonar parameter in command line.

 ##Profile production
 Production profile use a PostgreSQL Docker database.
 Launch containers with docker-compose command below :